kphillpotts/CloudStudio/README.md

 This repository provides...

 * ...an ARM template to deploy a powerful Windows 10 GPU VM and the network infrastructure required to access it with Azure Bastion.
-* ...a PowerShell script to install all software required for streaming (OBS, Skype, ...)
+* ...a PowerShell script to install all software required for streaming.
+* ...additional configuration for installed software.

 We call this combination of streaming related software and Azure compute resources "CloudStudio".

 To use CloudStudio, follow these instructions:

-## Step 1/2: Deploy the VM
+## Step 1/3: Deploy the VM

 The repo contains a deployment file [azuredeploy.json](azuredeploy.json) to set up the VM.
 The easiest way to deploy the VM is by clicking the "Deploy to Azure" button (you can visualize what's being deployed by clicking the "Visualize" button):